PubInv/general-purpose-alarm-device/Hardware/Documentation/ManufacturingUnitTestTroubleshootingRev2.md

 **SPI Interface** Measure resistance to ground at J401 pin 5 as greater than **TBD** ohms.

-**VinV net** Measure resistance to ground at TP102 as greater than **1 Meg** ohms.
+**Vin net** Measure resistance to ground at TP102 as greater than **1 Meg** ohms.
 This net is capacitive and the resistance measured will climb as the meter charges the net.

 **+5V net** Measure resistance to ground at TP103 +5 as greater than **TBD** ohms.

-With a current limited supply set for 12V and maximum of **TBD** mA, apply power at J101 and note and record the un programed current.
+With a current limited supply set for 12V and maximum of **TBD** mA, apply power at J101 and note and record the unprogrammed current.
 (FYI, when unprogrammed, the first time power up current is normally about **TBD** mA.)

 Check that the power LED D105 is lit and is RED.